jcostateixeira/riziv-medication-record/input/pagecontent/example2a.md

-## Prescribed medication is changed by another medication from a different VOS-cluster
+## Example 2a.
+Prescribed medication is changed by another medication from a different VOS-cluster

 ### a) Different strength